lorikayman/RebisTheory/rebis_theory.md

 Here we will cover specifically the Wildwoods and the Citadel, and then analyze, weather they fit into an existing timeline.

-##### Miasma
+#### Miasma

 The miasma is described as the reason for the change within the Wildwoods: `The Gloaming Wildwoods has been infected with a poisonous miasma and the Snarbolax is said to have gone rabid!`

+We can consolidate effects of the miasma to following points:

+- Enemies affected by the miasma inflict poison.
+- Undeath is more widespread across Wildwoods.
+- Snarbolax, in his shadowy form, gains poisonous properties, in its form resembling gravestones with green veins of the Graveyards.
+- The Wildwoods are covered with red mist.
+This red mist is similar to one present on fiend-inhabited Clockwork Tunnels, with a characteristic pink hue, the [Infernal Passage](https://wiki.spiralknights.com/Infernal_Passage).

-Yet, when Snarbolax is encountered, apart from being rabid, it is present in multiple instances.
-We have previously suggested, that Snarbolax is cursed, with curse accumulating in its hide, granting immortality in a less detrimental manner.
-Snarbolax was defeated by knights, unless here it was not one of its kind, as suggested by presence of multiple it instances, affirmed by, potentially, Snarblepup Maskeraith reskin.
+When Snarbolax is encountered, apart from being rabid, it is present in multiple instances.
+We have previously suggested, that [Snarbolax is cursed](#snarbolax-and-haunting-through-curse), with curse accumulating in its hide, granting immortality in a less detrimental manner.

+Snarbolax was defeated by knights, unless it is not one of its kind, as later suggested by presence of multiple it instances, affirmed by, potentially, Snarblepup Maskeraith.

-There is also a case of later discussed Vile Engine, and its slime generators, which were the reason for Rotting Metropolis' existence.
-And in case of miasma, slime generators could be a potential precedent for existence of poisoned Gloaming Wildwoods and Rabid Snarbolax.
-So, considering that all of Clockwork location can be moved, the prime example being molten cavern of Firestorm Citadel - `The Core was in sight.
+There is also a case Vile Engine mission and its slime generators, which were the reason for Rotting Metropolis' existence.
+And in order for miasma to appear, slime generators could be a plausible precedent for existence of poisoned Gloaming Wildwoods and Rabid Snarbolax.
+Considering that all of Clockwork location can be moved, the prime example being molten cavern of Firestorm Citadel - `The Core was in sight.
 But now some kind of massive negative energy anomaly has surfaced above the Core, blocking access to it. ...
 We need you to explore the surrounding levels and collect any intel you can.
-You can start with an Owlite castle of some sort that recently surfaced near this anomaly` ([Ending in Fire - Kora](https://wiki.spiralknights.com/Ending_in_Fire)), it is plausible for the wildwood at some point being affected by the [slime generators](https://wiki.spiralknights.com/The_Vile_Engine/Processing_Plant) at depth 22.
+You can start with an Owlite castle of some sort that recently surfaced near this anomaly` ([Ending in Fire - Kora](https://wiki.spiralknights.com/Ending_in_Fire)), it is plausible for the Wildwoods at some point being affected by the [slime generators](https://wiki.spiralknights.com/The_Vile_Engine/Processing_Plant) at depth 22.

 But, on the other hand, the __miasma in its color is most reminiscent of curse due to its pink-red color__.
+ANd at that, thematically, it seems to us that gremlins are not ones to be involved in the creation of, at least, Shadow Gloaming Wildwoods.

-As it was discussed earlier, we had proposed an existence of a [Vile Deity](#fiendish-cults), who is the reason behind supernatural occurrences related to poison, rot, and undeath across graveyards.
-In case of miasma, the description and setting is fitting, but not the color of mist itself, unless this supernatural nature also exists here, one traced back to Underworld.
+As it was discussed earlier, we had proposed an existence of a [Vile Deity](#fiendish-cults), who is the reason behind supernatural occurrences related to poison and undeath across graveyards.
+In case of miasma, the description and setting is fitting, but not the color of mist itself, unless this supernatural nature also exists, one traced back to Underworld.

-It is then a question weather it in fact exists and what is its influence onto material realm.
+It is then a question weather Vile Deity actually exists and what is its influence onto material realm.
 And one argument that seems feasible is the existence of [Plague Essence](https://wiki.spiralknights.com/Plague_Essence): `A powerful essence left behind when a creature perishes from a particularly putrid disease.` as it is a material from the same tier and design as [Everfrost](https://wiki.spiralknights.com/Everfrost) and [Flame Souls](https://wiki.spiralknights.com/Flame_Soul).
 We won't suggest, that a type of supernatural plague was utilized to create toxigels.
-But, a Underworld-originating plague, we suggest, is present in the Shadow Lairs version of Gloaming Wildwoods.

-The reason to this consolidated in the effects of the miasma:

-- Enemies affected by the miasma inflict poison.
-- Snarbolax, in his shadowy form, gains poisonous properties as well as the design.
-- The wildwoods are covered with a red mist.
+But, __an idea that miasma came from Underworld, seem more plausible__.

 The red mist is the main point of concern and a counter argument for Slime Generators being responsible for the creation of the miasma.
 So far, a few potential leads can be connected to this phenomenon:

-- Red mist is similar to the glow of the vengeful shadow cloak of Maskeraith.
+- Red mist is similar to the glow of Maskeraith's [Vengeful Shadow Cloak]().
 Although the design differs, as Maskeraith cloak has yellow lightning bolts within it, the mist does not.
-The density of Maskeraith cloak does not allow to see though it, most reminiscent of stong wind at the Core Terminal.
+The density of Maskeraith cloak does not allow to see through it, most reminiscent of strong reddish glow and wind below the [Core Terminal](#core-terminal).
 - The context of the word _miasma across mythology is usually considered as a divine punishment and illness_.
 The illness is present in the woods, but the punishment aspect remains unknown.

-  We can attempt to link it to the fall of tortomega, through association with rage.

 - The stone lantern found across the woods are similar to the Yukimi-Gata lanterns and [5-layer stone stupas](https://www.onmarkproductions.com/html/5-elements-pagoda-gravestone.html).

-The second comparison, we believe, is most plausible for explaining the nature of miasma, as one originating from curse, flowing from [collapsing grim gates' portal](#grim-gates-portal-collapse), [described earlier](#grim-gates).
+Among those proposals, we lean to the idea of the miasma being the result of [collapsing grim gates' portal](#grim-gates-portal-collapse), [described earlier](#grim-gates) in regards to Undercorp sabotaging tortomega efforts.
 We have proposed, that the reason for this large-scale spread of curse-related affliction is due to [Undercorp turning against Titans](#the-fall-of-titans), erasing their civilization through mechanical change of tortodrones.
 But, if we consider such scenario, how an event from the past would've made an appearance in the present?
+This concept, we believe, ties with the greater nature of Shadow Lairs, yet, we have to establish an ongoing motif.

+As far as solely Shadow Gloaming Wildwoods allow us to hypothesize, __Miasma came from the Grim Gates back when titans were annihilated by corrupted tortodrones__.
+On Cradle, miasma reemerges as either the result of still unseen actor - embodied by the Nefarious Imp, or, due to events of [March of Tortodrones](), wherein portals were also collapsed.
+Given that those event happen specifically at later point in time, as a singular event similar to other Shadow Lairs, we are leaning to the idea of Undercorp being involved here, while acknowledging still unknown properties of Shadow Lairs.

-##### True Citadel of Almirian Empire
+#### True Citadel of Almirian Empire

 Shadow Firestorm Citadel is in much regard far more dangerous than its regular counterpart.
-The presence of Nature Sprites and Darkfire Lord Vanaduke, the lack of the console create unique conditions in order for it to exist within the canon.
-This is similar to the unknown chronology of Ice Royal Jelly Palace within the timeline, including the fact of both had to [contain a console](#gremlin-containments-and-consoles).
+The presence of Nature Sprites and Darkfire Lord Vanaduke, and lack of the console create unique conditions in order for it to exist within the canon.

+Shadow Firestorm Citadel is similar to the unknown chronology of frozen over Shadow Royal Jelly Palace within the timeline, including the fact of both had to [contain a console](#gremlin-containments-and-consoles).

 To analyze nature of this variant of the Citadel, we have to start by isolating history and design of the general Firestorm Citadel.

 It is known that it was the Grand Citadel of Almire: `From atop the highest tower of the Grand Citadel of Almire, Vanaduke watched his kingdom crumble. ...
 Many days later the citizens of Almire watched as fire began to erupt from the mountains.
 Leading an army of terrible fiends, Vanaduke returned to his kingdom, destroying the occupied forces of the two opposing kingdoms in a single day.
 In time the two kingdoms fell, Vanaduke's legion burning everything in their path.
 When he returned to Almire, it burned as well, for everywhere he went, and everything he touched was doomed to ash.
-With nothing left to destroy, his legions left him and returned to the mountains, leaving the king to sit in his throne of ash and cinder, all the people of Almire dead around him` ([Almire's Fall](https://wiki.spiralknights.com/Firestorm_Citadel#Almire.27s_Fall)), and `You stand before the gates of the Firestorm Citadel, the former heart of the great Kingdom of Almire, now a dominion twisted by fire and malice` ([King of Ashes - Blackstone Bridge - Lost Soul](<https://wiki.spiralknights.com/Lost_Soul_(Blackstone_Bridge)>)).
+With nothing left to destroy, his legions left him and returned to the mountains, leaving the king to sit in his throne of ash and cinder, all the people of Almire dead around him` ([Almire's Fall](https://wiki.spiralknights.com/Firestorm_Citadel#Almire.27s_Fall)), and `You stand before the gates of the Firestorm Citadel, the former heart of the great Kingdom of Almire, now a dominion twisted by fire and malice` ([King of Ashes - Blackstone Bridge - Lost Soul](https://wiki.spiralknights.com/Lost_Soul_(Blackstone_Bridge))).

 Kingdom of Almire was located near the mountains, ones which held an altar to a fiery deity, [which we concluded to be Vog](#blackened-shrine-and-magma-deity), an Underworld deity.
 Almire's nature-themed designs, as well as a strong connection to Spirit Mother, which was the reason for her intervention, resulting in capture of several Nature Sprites in the Citadel itself by the time Lord Vanaduke had returned transformed.